Solaire Resort: Development

 Solaire Resort & Casino was managed under a five-year contract by American firm Global Gaming Asset Management, (which owned a 9 percent stake in the project) until September 2013.
 Solaire's COO Michael French was replaced by former Marina Bay Sands CEO Thomas Arasi.

 An arena which is to be part of the casino complex, was planned to be among the proposed venues for the Philippine hosting bid for the 2019 FIBA World Cup.

 Solaire Resort & Casino was designed by architect and designer Paul Steelman of Las Vegas-based Steelman Partners with interior design provided by Steelman Partners affiliate company DSAA (Dalton, Steelman, Arias & Associates) and the interior lighting design by affiliate shop12.

+In 2024, Solaire Resort was bestowed the Forbes Travel Guide 5-Star Excellence Award for the 8th consecutive year.